I can’t hide the shock on my face. Murdered? “I… I don’t know what to say. What happened?”

 I search the calendar in my head and find the shape of that week.
 “Late evening on the 17th here would be the morning of the 17th for me.
 I was home in Arizona.
 Working.
 Taking care of my daughters.
 A typical work/school day.
 Not exciting.”

 “Boring is underrated, wouldn’t you say?”
 Thea says without a smile, which somehow reads as humor anyway.
-“Can I show you a thing?”
+“Can I show you something?”

 She slides a plastic sleeve across the table.
 Inside: a printout—columns of numbers, gridlines like faint rain.
 One line is highlighted.